Aamirusmani1552/mediumClone/LQA.md

 #### Mitigation

-Try adding a function that checks the code size of the address like one given below. or try using an external library that checks that.<a id="low4"></a>
+Try adding a function that checks the code size of the address like one given below. or try using an external library that checks that.

 ```Javascript
     function isEOA(address _address) public view returns (bool) {